-I began using a mini stepper machine for my main cardio exercise over a year ago after researching various options.
+I began using a mini stepper machine for my main cardio exercise over two years ago after researching various options.

 And today I’d like to share the stepper exercise benefits I discovered that convinced me to start using one in my own workouts.

-Besides learning how stepper exercise can improve our health, I gathered some fitness tips on how to best put this machine to use in our workouts.
+Besides learning how stepper exercise can improve our health, I gathered some fitness tips from sports science experts on how to best put this machine to use in our workouts.

 I’ll share this helpful info in the next sections.